-Before deciding on what terms they will offer you a mortgage loan, lenders want to discover two things about you: whether you can repay the loan, and if you are willing to pay it back.
-To understand whether you can repay, they look at your income and debt ratio.
-To assess your willingness to repay the mortgage loan, they consult your credit score.
+Before they decide on the terms of your mortgage loan, lenders want to know two things about you: whether you can repay the loan, and if you will pay it back.
+To assess your ability to pay back the loan, they look at your debt-to-income ratio.
+To calculate your willingness to pay back the loan, they look at your credit score.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
-Your score results from positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Your current debt level, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to build an accurate score.
-If you don't meet the criteria for getting a score, you might need to work on a credit history prior to applying for a mortgage.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to build a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They should build up a credit history before they apply for a loan.

 First Southeast Mortgage Corporation can answer your questions about credit reporting.
-Give us a call: 954.920.9799.
+Call us at 954.920.9799.